patternfly/patternfly/src/patternfly/components/ClipboardCopy/examples/ClipboardCopy.md

     {{#> button button--modifier="pf-m-control pf-m-expanded" button--attribute=(concat 'id="' clipboard-copy--id '-toggle" aria-labelledby="' clipboard-copy--id '-toggle ' clipboard-copy--id '-text-input" aria-controls="' clipboard-copy--id '-content"')}}
       {{> clipboard-copy-toggle-icon}}
     {{/button}}
-    {{#> form-control controlType="input" input="true" form-control--attribute=(concat 'readonly type="text" value="This is an editable version of the copy to clipboard component that has an expandable section.
+    {{#> form-control controlType="input" input="true" form-control--IsReadonly="true" form-control--attribute=(concat 'type="text" value="This is an editable version of the copy to clipboard component that has an expandable section.
 Got a lot of text here, need to see all of it?
 Click that arrow on the left side and check out the resulting expansion." id="' clipboard-copy--id '-text-input" aria-label="Copyable input"')}}
     {{/form-control}}
     {{#> button button--modifier="pf-m-control" button--attribute=(concat 'aria-label="Copy to clipboard" id="' clipboard-copy--id '-copy-button" aria-labelledby="' clipboard-copy--id '-copy-button ' clipboard-copy--id '-text-input"')}}
       <i class="fas fa-copy" aria-hidden="true"></i>